-The Grove is a wine bar and restaurant with two locations — Lakeway and West Lake Hills.
+The Grove is a wine bar and restaurant with multiple locations including Lakeway and West Lake Hills.
 If you want to enjoy a fantastic view, head out to the Lakeway location.
 In addition to their wide selection of wines and awesome menu, the Lakeway location offers panoramic views of the hilly neighborhoods between RM 620 and Austin proper.
 If the weather isn’t cooperating, their dining room has floor-to-ceiling windows with the same views.

 For an appetizer, try their bruschetta with tempting topping combinations like gorgonzola/walnuts/Asian pear/local honey, goat cheese/strawberry/arugula/balsamic and avocado-bacon aioli/roasted tomato/arugula/balsamic.
 Their pizzas are killer, too.